 Funds raised by School Fonts are used in a variety of ways.
-Here are just two of the projects;
+Here are just some of the projects;

 1. Forging a future on Homelands.

 Small township parents and grandparents are determined to do whatever they can to find a future for their children and grand children.
 They do not see that they can do this if they leave their ancestral estates.
 Follow this link to Arnhem Weavers.
 The Arnhem Weavers website was set up and is maintained with funds from School Fonts.

 2. Establishing schools for Yolŋu children in Yolŋu Land (east Arnhem Land), NT.

 Of the fifty or so small townships in Yolŋu Land, in 2016 only three have schools.
 One is a government school, and two are independent schools under the umbrella of NT Christian Schools.
 Governments are not intending to offer small township residents access to local schools or distance schooling.
 Since 2014 Schools Fonts has been funding discussions with all stake-holders and the establishment of a local steering committee to oversee the project.
 For more information about the lack of schooling opportunity in the NT you can read two case studies on the Institute for Cultural Survival Inc website.